Rio 2016 Paralympics: Most inspiring moments

 While Great Britain basks in its best Paralympic performance since 1984, the legendary Sarah Storey continues to cross the line first, collecting three cycling golds in Rio to take her overall tally to 14 across two sports.

-The 38-year-old has previously won five Paralympic swimming medals, starting out at Barcelona 1992 when only 14-years-old.
+The 38-year-old had previously won five Paralympic swimming medals, starting out at Barcelona 1992 when only 14 years old.

 Over two decades on, having becoming a mother in the aftermath of London 2012, she finished the C4-5 individual pursuit in her fastest time yet.

-Storey is now GB's most decorated female Paralympian ever having overtaken wheelchair racer Tanni Grey-Thompson.
+Storey is now GB's most decorated female Paralympian, having overtaken wheelchair racer Tanni Grey-Thompson.

 DANIEL DIAS